IDW Publishing announces Richard Stark’s Parker: The Martini Edition: Last Call

 I have plundered these images from MackBolan.com.

 Gold Eagle, the division of Harlequin that published men’s adventure books including The Executioner/Mack Bolan, is being closed down after Harlequin’s acquisition by HarperCollins.
-I expect Mack will land on […]
+I expect Mack will land on his […]

 Some panels from Darwyn Cooke’s Slayground set to music